-The momentum measures the rate of change in closing prices for a currency pair, a stock or commodity.
-It is often used to detect weakness or inherent strength in a pair and also signals where potential reversal points are, or when trends are about to begin.
+Momentum measures the rate of change in closing prices for a currency pair, a stock or commodity.
+It is often used to detect weakness or inherent strength in a pair.
+Importantly, it signals where potential reversal points are or when trends are about to begin.

-How to read Momentum
+How to Read Momentum

 We often find lower readings of momentum at the start or beginning of a trend.
 This is mainly because the trend hasn’t built up a massive momentum to one side or the other to really dictate a particular trend or strength.
 This is key to understanding how to correctly read momentum in the Forex market.
 When we are in a strong trend either bullish or bearish, momentum precedes price which makes momentum a leading indicator.